 Common whiplash symptoms can include chronic neck pain and headaches.
 But other symptoms include the following:

-These symptoms can appear immediately after the incident or develop gradually over the coming days or sometimes weeks.
+These symptoms can appear immediately or develop gradually over the coming days or weeks, affecting your personal life.
 Whiplash sufferers often experience chronic neck pain and a limited range of motion that impacts their daily life and work capacity.

 The severity of whiplash injuries can vary significantly.
 While some whiplash sufferers recover within a few days, others may endure ongoing symptoms and complications for a few weeks or months.